Summary Information on COVID-19

 - Not Ontarian?
 Try the Government of Canada’ Self-Assessment tool.

-As a result, the following establishments are legally required to close immediately:
+As a result, the following establishments were legally required to close immediately in March:

 - All facilities providing indoor recreational programs